dymodi/dymodi.github.io/Research/Meeting-Summaries.md

 ## Discussion with Professor
+03/08/18

+Prepare to talk:

+1. Mock Pre. at the group meeting.
+2. Check some theoretical results and papers, recursive Bayesian is very similar to particle filtering, which has been repeatedly studied in indoor tracking papers.
+Also, I found I need to add constraints to reduced the detection delay, which is lack of theoretical support.
+3. I would like to solve offline detection, which is also challenging, considering large scale and shop/rider/phone diversity.
+4. I am working on paper, but it seems I cannot complete even draft version before MobiCom due.

 (Details can also be found in the emails name with "Small Meeting")

+03/01/18

+1. Search for related works with "arrival/departure detection" or "POI association"
+2. Solve some technical problems with Bayesian estimation.
+3. Prepare a draft for MobiCom 2018.

 02/22/18
 1. Plan to use Bayesian estimation to do the rider's prescence detection.
 For two reaons: (1) Bayesian estimation provides the possiblilities for rider at each shop, we do not need manually set a threshold of RSSI to tell whether rider is at which shop.
 (2) Bayesian estimation can be update online given new data.